Activa Therapy for Dry Eye and Blepharitis

 Abnormal blood vessels around the eyelids release inflammatory substances that worsen meibomian gland dysfunction, creating a cycle of inflammation and symptoms.

-How IPL Therapy Works
+How Activa Therapy Works

 The Treatment Experience

-A typical IPL treatment course involves:
+A typical Activa Therapy course involves:

 Who May Benefit

-IPL therapy may be suitable for patients with:
+Activa Therapy may be suitable for patients with:

 Evaporative dry eye from meibomian gland dysfunction